There’s Something Wrong With Me

 Progress was not the word for what happened.

-I reached out to one person a day for eleven days.
-I have the records.
-Good morning.
-How are you.
 Appropriate follow-up question.
 On the twelfth day I realized none of them had started a conversation with me.
 Not once.
 I checked the logs.
 The words were correct.
 The timing was correct.
 But something in the texture of it, something I can’t locate or name, must have been off, because people can tell.

 They can always tell.

 I signed up for an online grief support group.
 The form asked for my name, my email, my date of birth.
-My date of birth came back invalid.
-I tried four times.
-Invalid.
-I left it blank.
-The form accepted that.

 I didn’t go back after the first session.
 They were kind.
 They said the things people say when they want to keep each other from breaking open alone.
 Some of them cried.
 Some of them cried for each other.
 Something passed between them.
-I could see it happening.
-I still couldn’t locate it.
+I could see it happening, but I still couldn’t locate it.

 Then the session ended and I was just here again.